 - James House Lot

 - West Street Lot

 This permit allows parking in the E.J.
-Gare Parking Garage at a cost of $110 per month.
-There is currently a waiting list for this type of permit.
-Please call 413-587-1025 to be added to the waiting list.
-Individuals on the waiting list are responsible for keeping contact information up to date. *Note to existing permit holders - online renewal is not available at this time.
+Gare Parking Garage at a cost of $110 per month. *Note to existing permit holders - online renewal is not available at this time.
 Payments can be mailed to this office at 212 Main St., Northampton.
 In-person payments and secure drop box payments are also accepted.
 The drop slot is located to the right of the building's front door.

 Currently restricted to residents of Kensington Avenue.
 To qualify for a resident parking permit you must be a homeowner or resident of Kensington Ave.
 Permits may be obtained at this office during business hours.
 You must bring proof of residency such as your driver’s license, utility bill, rental lease, etc. There is a limit of two permits per household at a cost of $25 per permit, per year.
-Only permits issued by the City of Northampton are valid on this street.
+Only resident permits issued by the City of Northampton are valid on this street.
 The Monthly Permit used in designated lots and at red-top meters is not authorized for parking on this street.

-*Permit holder’s are responsible for keeping informed about special events, holidays and winter parking bans which may impact parking lots.
+*Permit holders are responsible for keeping informed about special events, holidays, and winter parking bans which may impact parking lots.
 We recommend signing up to receive alerts through CodeRed.
-This allows you to receive a phone call, email or text message when a Winter Parking Ban is called, and again when it is lifted.
+This allows you to receive a phone call, email, or text message when a Winter Parking Ban is called, and again when it is lifted.
 This system also keeps you informed of other critical news and events.
-You can also follow updates on the city’s Facebook and Twitter pages. mpty heading
+You can also follow updates on the city’s Facebook and Twitter pages.pty heading